Climate Adaptation through Nature-based Approaches in Urban Areas

 urban green living

-The study reviewed the main climate change hazards that urban residents face and how it can amplify the impacts on social, ecological, and technical (SET) components of cities.
+The study reviewed the main climate change hazards that urban residents face and how they can amplify the impacts on cities’ social, ecological, and technical (SET) components.

 Cities are more at risk from climate change because of the population concentration in the area.
-This can increase vulnerability or people and infrastructure to climate change hazards.
+This can increase vulnerability to climate change hazards for people and infrastructure.

-Unique features of cities like the imperviousness or perviousness of surfaces of infrastructure or pavements can either adapt or worsen the effects of climate change.
+Unique features of cities, such as the imperviousness or perviousness of surfaces of infrastructure or pavements, can either adapt to or worsen the effects of climate change.

 The paper examines nature-based approaches, such as parks and open space, intentional plantings, construction of structures that restore natural hydrologic function like stormwater ponds, bioswales, green roofs, riparian zones, and restoration and protection of natural protective habitats along coastlines.

-These nature-based strategies (NBS) are aimed to reduce exposures to climate change hazards.
+These nature-based strategies (NBS) aim to reduce exposure to climate change hazards.

-Climate hazards identified in the study which are are potentially disastrous to urban areas include sea-level rise and coastal storms, extreme heat, and inland storms pluvial flood.
+Climate hazards identified in the study that could be disastrous to urban areas include sea-level rise, coastal storms, extreme heat, inland storms, and pluvial floods.

-Researchers would need to understand the cost and benefits, also disservices and co-benefits of NBS approaches relative to the traditional grey infrastructure.
+Researchers would need to understand the costs, benefits, disservices, and co-benefits of NBS approaches relative to traditional grey infrastructure.

 To read the entire study, CLICK on the button below: